frida-barragan/dh140/README.md

 ### Objectives
 My objectives for this class are:
 * Understand the basics of coding and how to visualize specific data sets
+* Learn how to select and clean data sets
+* Learn to use maps as a strategy to depict data